-Being from the Detroit area, I’m a huge Red Wings fan (see my post about the necessity of visiting their old arena before it closes here).
-My boyfriend got a crazy idea to take a weekend roadtrip to Ottawa to see a Wings game that happened to fall on a Saturday night.
-I say “crazy idea” because it’s an eight-hour drive each way and plane tickets there were cost-prohibitive.
+Being from the Detroit area, I’m a huge Red Wings fan (see my love letter to their old arena here).
+My boyfriend got a crazy idea to take a long roadtrip to spend a weekend in Ottawa that included watching the Wings play the Senators.
+I say “crazy idea” because it’s an eight-hour drive each way and plane tickets there are cost-prohibitive.

 As luck would have it, Toronto falls almost exactly halfway between Detroit and Ottawa, so we hit the road Friday night after work and drove about four hours to a hotel in the Toronto suburbs.
 Both of us have low-mileage leases on our cars, so I used Enterprise points to rent a car for the weekend.
 I also used IHG points for the two nights in hotels, so thanks to my endless work travels, we ended up with a pretty cheap getaway.

-I had planned on getting to Ottawa around noon, but we sort of slept in a little longer than planned and didn’t actually get there until around two.
-Whoops.
+We started off our weekend in Ottawa by exploring the area around Canada’s Parliament.
 We wanted to see as much as we could in the few short hours before the hockey game, so we headed straight to Parliament Hill.

 Parking was a challenge, but we ended up with a space not too far away that was free but required climbing through mid-calf deep snow to get in and out of the car.
 I was ok with it.